 You can find a complete detailed explanation of the added install and fetch functions here

-Now for the final showdown all, we have to call the prompt to add the app. to do that we have to add the following code to the same file we have registered the service worker.
+Now, for the final showdown, we have to call the prompt to add the app.
+To do that, we have to add the following code to the same file we have registered the service worker.

 window.addEventListener('beforeinstallprompt', saveBeforeInstallPromptEvent);